 It is up to you as a business owner to understand your company’s needs.
 Client relationships are extremely important for overall growth and companies are increasingly investing in such software to help establish these.

-Data warehousing is an area that is particular popular within market automation as the most recent market data available will inform your marketing goals and plans.
+Data warehousing is an area that is particularly popular within market automation as the most recent market data available will inform your marketing goals and plans.
 However, contingency plans should also be drawn up in case the automated tool brings unwanted consequences.

 Understand your customers rather than relying on your gut and expecting a return.
 The efficacy of the software will depend on the type of software you choose, and this will be reflected in the profits you are able to generate.
 Automation can make or break your company, and this entirely depends on how well you use the software.